jcsteh/osara/readme.md

 To access it:

-1. Select a track with at least one effect.
-Then, press shift+p (OSARA: View FX parameters for current track).
+1. Select a track or item with at least one effect.
+ Then, press shift+p (OSARA: View FX parameters for current track/take).
 2. Alternatively, to access FX parameters for the master track, press control+shift+p (OSARA: View FX parameters for master track).
 3. If there is more than one effect on the track, select the desired effect from the menu.